Teaching

 • Storyboard: Brainstorm in a group and create storyboards representing different ideas related to a set topic.

-• Paper prototypes: Make prototypes for your final projects.
+• Paper prototypes: Sketch and build paper prototypes for your final projects.

 • Figma prototypes: Iterate on your paper prototypes and create high-fi prototypes using Figma.